Saspian/weather-app/README.md

 # Weather App

-This is simple responsive web app which tells you a current weather condition, hourly forecasts and upto 10 days of weather forecasting.
-Inorder to see this information user has to agree to share there current location.
+This is a simple responsive web app which tells you the current weather condition, hourly forecasts and upto 10 days of weather forecasting.
+In order to see the information user has to agree to share there current location.
 The weather information is fetched from a free API from [weatherapi.com](https://www.weatherapi.com/).

 The project is made using React framework with Vite.
 For the styling I've used Tailwind CSS and Material-UI as a component library.